 - LGBT+ Month - Pupils learn about key individuals in the struggle for social justice and equality daily in family group sessions as well as weekly in every subject.
 LGBT+ is a month-long look at contributions of merit from members of the LGBT+ community who are citizens of the UK and beyond to specific subject areas and the story of the fight for social justice and equality.

-- Year 10 "Active By Stander" training - A day workshop for all year 10 pupils training them how to show support to a victim in situations in which someone is being abused.
+- Year 10 "Active By Stander" training - A day workshop for all year 10 pupils, training them on how to show support to a victim in situations in which someone is being abused.

 - Guest speakers are role models for pupils.
 This year pupils have heard talks from the internationally renowned speaker/author Akala and Janet Hills MBE.
 They shared their stories with pupils to inspire them to greatness and to celebrate their potential.

-- Trinity Futures is a week long careers development program that introduces pupils to careers from a wide range of fields.
-Ex-Pupils are used as role models for current pupils showing what is possible if you set your mind to it an opening pupils minds up to the possible career options ahead of them in the future.
+- Trinity Futures is a week-long careers development program that introduces pupils to careers from a wide range of fields.
+Ex-pupils are used as role models for current pupils, showing what is possible if you set your mind to it and opening pupils' minds up to the possible career options ahead of them in the future.

 - Careers interviews with an independent advisor take place in year 8 and year 10 helping pupils to make informed choices about option subjects in year 9 and college choices leading up to year 11.

 - Diversity Week is a week-long look at diversity and protected characteristics.
 This helps pupils to keep an open mind and form inclusive opinions of others.

 - International Women's Day is a celebration of half the planet.

 - Neuro Diversity Day is a celebration of people on the ASD spectrum.
 Pupils were asked to contribute anonymously to lessons and assemblies in which all pupils learned about the challenges that face those with ASD in seemingly simple social contexts.
 This is a powerful advocacy for pupil voice for members of the school community.